Search multiple keywords in PDF using GroupDocs.Parser for Java

 Basic Initialization and Setup

-Once you have the library set up, initializing it is straightforward:
+Once the library is available, initializing it is straightforward:

 import com.groupdocs.parser.Parser;